 Each piece of jewelry created by Mineralogy is made with quality and longevity in mind.
 Taking proper care of your jewelry is very important to ensure that it will last for a long time.
 As much as you will love your piece and want to wear it all of the time, it is important to understand the environments that are not good for the care of your fine jewelry.
+We recommend having your fine jewelry reviewed every 6 months for the checking of settings.

 Please remove rings, necklaces, and earrings when